 What is a Christian Environment?
-A school’s environment is a complex phenomenon that begins with first impressions of campus, individual encounters with teachers and other students, and continues with how policies are implemented and enforced.
-A Christian Environment is one that takes its lead from Christ’s own example and from the principles for living found in God’s Word.
-We want the experiences that a child has at HCA to help develop his heart toward God, not away from Him.
+A school’s environment is made up of first impressions, individual encounters and enforcement of its policies.
+Creating a Christian Environment takes its lead from Christ’s example and principles from God’s Word.
+We want our students' experiences at HCA to help develop his heart toward God, not away from Him.

 What are the effects of a Christian Environment?
 The results of this kind of school culture are widespread and positive.
-Students are free to study hard, push their limits, and develop their talents without fear of bullying, discrimination, or favoritism.
-Parents are secure in knowing that their children will be taught, disciplined, and corrected in love.
-Teachers are able to focus on inspiring growth and learning without constant interruptions or resistance.
+Students can learn and develop their talents without fear of bullying, discrimination or favoritism.
+Parents know that their children will be taught, disciplined and corrected in love.
+Teachers can focus on inspiring growth and knowledge.
 We see from both precept and experience that when a man pleases the Lord, he can make even his enemies to be at peace with him (Prov.
 16:7).